Brumble Guides.

 Car insurance is a legal requirement in the UK that provides financial protection when you drive.
 In exchange for paying a premium, your insurer agrees to cover certain costs if you have an accident, your car is stolen, or you damage someone else's property.
 UK law requires all drivers to have at least third-party insurance.

-Accidental Damage refers to any sudden and unforseen harm to your vehicle that is not the result of wear and tear.
+Accidental Damage refers to any sudden and unforeseen harm to your vehicle that is not the result of wear and tear.

 What your car is worth at the time of a claim, considering depreciation.
 If your car is written off, this is typically what your insurer will pay you.